CaptainCrowbar/crow/docs/path.md

 throw `std::system_error` if the underlying system API fails, in addition to any other documented exceptions.

+Update functions that are paired with a corresponding query function are listed separately under the query/update functions category.

 ```c++
 void Path::copy_to(const Path& dst, flag_type flags = no_flags) const;
 ```